 Main picture: The art deco swimming pool in its heyday

 Prior to the era of motor vehicles, this area was probably totally uninhabited.
-With the only form of transport being horseback or wagon, it is unlikely that the residents of Port Elizabeth would construct weekend getaway cottages on its windswept hills.
+With the only form of transport being horseback or wagon, it is unlikely that the residents of Port Elizabeth would construct weekend cottages on its windswept hills.

 The advent of the horseless carriage made that possible but without a road, it was improbable.
 This was to change on 29th August 1928, when the Seaview/ Kragga Kamma Road was opened by the Resident Magistrate, and Chairman of the Divisional Council, David Eadie.

 The future for Seaview now changed from improbable to possible.